8 Best Whistleblowing Sites

 5. Report It

-The report it® app and website allow users to report anonymously and confidentially by using codes to quickly contact organizations.
+Also a humanID partner, the report it® app and website allow users to report anonymously and confidentially by using codes to quickly contact organizations.
 Once the report is sent to the database tip, the information can then be viewed, managed, or imported into any incident management system utilized by the institution.
 This site is an excellent way to connect to organizations that take anonymous tips in terms of whistleblowing.

 Fair warning, while report it® might have local organizations or entities as site members for tip-offs, not all shown are part of the network.
 Mostly as some are part of public local services (such as police stations).
 Thus, the whistleblower should be careful and responsible of anonymity or any information provided in the app.

 WildLeaks is the world’s first whistleblowing initiative dedicated to environmental crime by receiving and evaluating related anonymous information.
 This information can range from reports of illegal poaching activities to unauthorized deforestation; anything that is both unlawful and harmful toward nature.
 Previously, whistleblowing on these types of activities could lead to corruption and authorities not acting accordingly and even putting the whistleblower’s life in danger.
 Though with WildLeaks’ anonymous platform, concrete actions can be made to benefit the environment.

 7. Occupational Safety and Health Administration (OSHA) Online Whistleblower Complaint Form